rubzip/PoliticalPass/README.md

 ### Data label
-I created a dictionary using the 2000 most often words, after that every exaple is labeled as X: a numpy array of variable length (minimum 3 words), every element in the array is a number between 0 and 1999.
-Y is 0. or 1. depending on the tweet belongs to a left-wing personality or not.
+I created a dictionary using the 2000 most often words, after that every example is labeled as X: a numpy array of variable length (minimum 3 words), and every element in the array is a number between 0 and 1999.
+Y is 0. or 1. depending on whether the tweet belongs to a left-wing personality or not.

 ## Model
 The model implemented is a [Recursive Neural Network (RNN)](https://en.wikipedia.org/wiki/Recursive_neural_network).

 ### Data split
-I have applied one_hot_encoding .
-Using `model_selection` from `sklearn` I have splitted our 38423 examples as 80% training set and 20% test set.
+I have applied one_hot_encoding.
+Using `model_selection` from `sklearn` I have split our 38423 examples as 80% training set and 20% test set.
 We should divide tweets by users.